Fresh From My Oven

 Green Chile Chicken Enchiladas – One of Our Family Favorites!

 I love Green Chile Chicken Enchiladas.
 I always thought they were too labor intensive to make at home, and had resigned myself only to having them at restaurants.
 And then I had an idea one day, that I fiddled around with a bit before I was satisfied with the flavor, and my new recipe for Green Chile Chicken Enchiladas was born.
 Now we can have them whenever we want them.
 My family loves the recipe and always ask for it if we go too long without it.
 On this page I will give you the recipe, along with a couple of variations, so that you can find the taste you like best.
+Plus at the end is a special recipe you just won’t believe, but if you make it once, you’ll make it again and again!

 If you want more Chile recipes, here’s a few great resources.